ekr/tls13-spec/draft-ietf-tls-tls13.md

 all 0-RTT data and for PSK usage when PSK is used without DH.

-Because this mechanism requires sharing the session database between server nodes, in environments with multiple distributed servers it may be hard to achieve high rates of PSK 0-RTT success when compared with self-encrypted tickets which do not require consistent server-side storage for PSK-based session establishment but do require it for anti-replay if 0-RTT is allowed,
+Because this mechanism requires sharing the session database between server nodes in environments with multiple distributed servers, in such cases it may be hard to achieve high rates of PSK 0-RTT success when compared with self-encrypted tickets which do not require consistent server-side storage for PSK-based session establishment but do require it for anti-replay if 0-RTT is allowed,